Skip to content

 Multiple events in the same transaction share the same commit_lsn but have different start_lsn values.

-ETL persists replication state (schemas, progress, destination table metadata) for recovery.
+ETL persists operational state - table states, schemas, progress, and destination table metadata - for recovery.

 If ETL crashes and has no state: